 - My boys aren’t in school yet, but I picture them doing homework one day at the island while I make dinner.
 So, we added outlets under each end of the island for the laptops and devices they’ll be using.

-3 Minor Regrets for this White Kitchen Update
+3 Minor Regrets for this Kitchen Makeover

 These aren’t major regrets, we love our kitchen and can’t really complain.
-But, I think there are always little things about every remodel that you would have done differently.
+But, I think there are always little things about every room remodel that you would have done differently.
 Again, not a huge deal, so it may be years before we get around to changing these.

 - Pendants – My husband was afraid to put pendants over the island.
 He wanted the room to feel as large as possible.
 Now that it’s complete, I think we can switch to pendants to add a bit more style and the room will still feel large.